 Army dog handlers might patrol areas with their dogs.
 Dogs can be trained to search and attack on command.
 Civilian contractors may work with the Transportation Security Administration, using dogs to track drugs and explosives at airports.
 Combat engineers have employed dogs to detect land mines and other ordinance.

 Army dog handlers who are military personnel are usually military police, combat engineers, or members of the Special Forces (otherwise known as the Green Berets).
-Based on a search of PayScale.com in 2014, the median salary range for police dog handlers was $44,354.
+Based on a search of PayScale.com in 2019, the salary for police dog handlers ranged from $39,000 to $53,000.
 It should be noted that, as with all military personnel, salaries for army dog handlers vary according to total years of service and rank.

-The U.S. Bureau of Labor Statistics expected job opportunities to remain roughly unchanged in all areas of the military from 2012-2022 (www.bls.gov).
+The U.S. Bureau of Labor Statistics expected job opportunities in all areas of the military are very good from 2018-2028 (www.bls.gov).
 However, the position of army dog handler may be limited by the number of missions that necessitate the use of canines.